AbhishekShrivastav73/Web-Dev-Minor-Projects/README.md

 1. **On-Click Login Form** : Practice basic HTML structure and CSS styling while implementing functionality with JavaScript.
 2. **Accordian**
+3. A Hoverable Dropdown :a dropdown menu that appears when the user moves the mouse over an element.
 _(Feel free to add more projects to the list as you continue to develop and expand this repository.)_

 ## How to Use